TSoGiants/COMP2101-Embedded-Systems/README.md

 3. Before making any changes or doing anything too interesting, make sure that your Arduino board works with the Arduino IDE.
     1. Open the Arduino IDE and load the "Blink.ino" example sketch (File > Examples > Basics > Blink).
     2. Update your build environment to match your specific hardware and active port (Tools > Board and Tools > Port).
 We are going to be using the Genuino Uno for these projects.
-    3. Upload the sketch (Ctrl + u) to the board and see whether the behavior is as expected.
+    3. Upload the sketch (`Ctrl + U`) to the board and see whether the behavior is as expected.
 Try changing the value of the `delay(milliseconds)` function to see how the behavior of the board changes.
     4. Once you're satisfied that the board is working, close the Arduino IDE.
-4. In Code, install the following extensions (Ctrl + Shift + X):
+4. In Code, install the following extensions (`Ctrl + Shift + X`):
     1. Arduino by Microsoft
     2. C/C++ by Microsoft
-5. Open the Code command palette (Ctrl + Shift + P) and search for "Arduino Examples".
+5. Open the Code command palette (`Ctrl + Shift + P`) and search for "Arduino Examples".
 Use the dialogue that opens to find the Blink project again, and open the Blink.ino file.
 6. Use the command palette to find the "Arduino Board Configuration" and "Select Serial Port" dialogues.
 Configure Code as you configured the Arduino IDE previously.
 7. Use the command palette to find the "Arduino Upload" dialogue.
-The upload process can also be started with the Ctrl + Alt + U keybinding.
+The upload process can also be started with the `Ctrl + Alt + U` keybinding.

 One of the best reasons to use Code instead of the Arduino IDE is the choice of extensions offered by Code.
 You may have already noticed the more readable syntax highlighting, but other tools are even more valuable than that.
 Right now, your Blink.ino file has only two functions: `void setup()` and `void loop()`.
 However, the usual convention for C and C++ is to have an `int main()` function in a main.c or main.cpp file that will always start the project.
 So what's happening here?

 Right click on the `setup` portion of `void setup()` and select "Go to Declaration" from the resulting menu.
 This will cause Code to search for the header file where the `setup()` function was first declared.
 Since we used the default install locations, this file is going to be at `C:\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino\Arduino.h`.
 By right clicking and going directly to the header file, we saved a lot of time that otherwise would have been spent searching!

 Next, right click on the tab at the top of the Code interface that says "Arduino.h" and select "Reveal in Explorer".
 This will open a new Windows explorer window in the project directory for Arduino.h.
-Once the window is open, type "main" and your file selector should jump down to main.cpp.
+Once the window is open, type "main" and your file selector should jump to main.cpp.
 Open this file and find the `int main(void)` function it contains.
 You should now be able to see how the `setup()` and `loop()` functions are related to each other as well as how the actual loop is managed.

+* Explain variable types: char, int, float, double, void.

+* Explain other keywords: auto, break, case, const, continue, default, do, else, enum, extern, for, goto, if, long, register, return, short, signed, sizeof, static, struct, switch, typedef, union, unsigned, volatile, while.

 #### More Exercises Related to Lesson 1